hamzayogurtcuoglu/go_eebus_devices/README.md

 [GoEEBUS.pdf](https://github.com/LMF-DHBW/goeebus/blob/main/assets/GoEEBUS.pdf)

-The other part of the research project was the implementation EEBUS framework.
-The GitHub repository can be found here:
+The other part of the research project was the implementation EEBUS framework The GitHub repository can be found here:

 [https://github.com/LMF-DHBW/go_eebus](https://github.com/LMF-DHBW/go_eebus)